cmu-sei/SCADASim/README.md

 ```
 * **9d.
 Controller**
    * 9d.1 The required keys are: name_system, name, location, and sub_devices.
-   * 9d.2 The IP address will be assigned during the initilization phase of deployment
+   * 9d.2 The IP address will be assigned during the initialization phase of deployment
-   * 9d.3 The controller can have as many actuators and sensors necessary but, must have atleaset one actuator or sensor.
+   * 9d.3 The controller can have as many actuators and sensors necessary but, must have atleast one actuator or sensor.
    * 9d.4 The PLC Identifier is a unique string that identifies the HMI.
 This is what will be used to bind PLC devices to the HMI and can be any unique string

 <center>**Example Controller Configuration**</center>